Fraud Blocker

 Where can you get EMDR therapy in Australia?

-To start EMDR, seek a registered psychologist with EMDR training.
+EMDR-trained clinicians are available across Australia, particularly in trauma-informed psychology practices.
+To start EMDR, look for a registered psychologist with EMDR training.
 A collaborative care plan may involve:

 • Initial assessment of trauma history